Updated: Mar 30

 It’s not so bad right?
 Now, all you have to do is follow the steps for the Single Crochet.
 Ok, I’ll take you through it one more time.

-So, you insert your hook into the chain below or the stitch below.
+So, you insert your hook into the second from your hook, as you can see with the arrow in the picture below.